BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/CreateEnsembleInfo.md

 =============

 ## Group (Subgroup) ##
-IO (Input)
+Processing (Alignment)

 ## Description ##
 This **Filter** reads in information about the crystal structure and phase types of all the **Features** that are contained in a **Cell** based volume.
 These values are needed to allow the calculation of statistics on the volume, if they have not already been provided by some other means.
-The format of the input file is a simple ASCII text file with the extension .ini or .txt.
-The first group in the file is the name [EnsembleInfo] in square brackets with the key Number_Phases=*number of phases* that are contained in the volume.
-Subsequent groups in the file list the __Phase Number__, __Crystal Structure__ and __Phase Type__.
+Each row in the table lists the __Crystal Structure__, __Phase Type__, and __Phase Name__.
 The proper values for the crystal structure and phase type come from internal constants within DREAM.3D and are listed here:

 **Crystal Structure**